gilmae/DavidEdgar/resume.markdown

 * Mentored junior developers and assisted with their professional progress to senior roles.
 * Led efforts to establish devops practices.

-*Leading teams ranging from two to seven people Providing technical leadership Mentoring of junior developers Software development Solution scoping and planning Analysis and design*

 ### Senior Developer
 APT,
 March 2007 - September 2009